Mountain Home Air Force Base: Thunderbirds crash

 Climbing to only 1670 ft above ground level (AGL) instead of 2500 ft, Stricklin had insufficient altitude to complete the descending half-loop maneuver.
 He guided the F-16C aircraft down runway 30, away from the spectators and ejected less than one second before impact.
 His parachute deployed when he was just above the ground and Stricklin survived with only minor injuries.
 No one on the ground was injured, but the $20 million aircraft was destroyed.

 Official procedure for demonstration "Split-S" maneuvers was changed, and the USAF now requires Thunderbird pilots and airshow ground controllers to both work in above mean-sea-level (AMSL) altitudes, as opposed to ground control working in AGL and pilots in AMSL, which led to two sets of numbers that had to be reconciled by the pilot.
 Thunderbird pilots now also climb an extra 1000 ft before performing the Split S maneuver.

+Humvee accident

+On June 24, 2022, nineteen Air Force ROTC cadets were participating in a training exercise when there was an accident involving a Humvee.
+One cadet, nineteen-year-old Mackenzie Wilson, was pronounced dead at the scene while two other cadets were taken to nearby St. Alphonsus Hospital in Boise and treated for injuries.

+After an investigation by the Idaho State Police, with assistance from the Air Force Office of Special Investigations, it was discovered that the Humvees were not authorized for use as transportation and did not meet Air Force standards for maintenance.
+The investigator of the case told the bomb range manager, who had let the cadets drive the Humvees unsupervised on their final day of training, that he was suspected for the crime of misusing government property.
+An ROTC officer who had been supervising the group during the week was also informed he was suspected of dereliction of duty under the military code.